ifilonenko/cs4300sp2016-kipz/README.md

 $ git clone https://github.com/CornellNLP/CS4300.git
 $ cd CS4300
 ```
 - Sign in to your own github account and create a new repository for this project.
-The names of the repo's need to start with `cs4300sp2016-`.
+The name of the repo's need to start with `cs4300sp2016-`.
 - Add `cristiandnm` (Prof. Cristian's account name) as a member with admin rights on the git repo.
 - Push the framework to your own github repository.
 ```sh